 Being arrested for a criminal offense can affect a person in numerous and significant ways.
 As a result, having an experienced attorney assist you, can make all the difference.
 Moreover, knowing your rights will enable you to make the right decisions about your case.

-Our legal system does not truly focus on if a person committed a crime or not, but rather if it can be shown to a jury that a named defendant committed a particular crime.
+Our legal system does not truly focus on if a person committed a crime or not, but rather if it can be shown to a jury that a defendant committed a particular crime.
 Whether you feel you did what you are accused of or not you will need an attorney to help you determine if the state is going to be able to show a jury that you are guilty.
 If they can, then the next question is, did the state do something wrong in obtaining the evidence the state will need to show guilt at trial.
-Our law says that if the police officers made legal mistakes in their work then everything they obtain after the violation will be thrown out.
-It is therefore critical to make sure that if mistakes were made that they are brought to the attention of the court so our clients can enjoy the full protections of the law and avoid a conviction.
+Our law says that if the police officers made legal mistakes in their work, then everything they obtain after the violation will be thrown out.
+It is therefore critical to make sure that if mistakes were made that they are brought to the attention of the court so our clients can enjoy the full protection of the law and avoid a conviction.

-The criminal laws of Iowa allows and in fact demands such a remedy for defendants.
-If the officer did follow the law and the state can show guilt then it is imperative that a defendant have an attorney to minimize the damage the matter will have on the client, as criminal changes in Iowa carry with them a broad range of penalties.
+The criminal law of Iowa allows and in fact demands such a remedy for defendants.
+If the officer did follow the law and the state can show guilt then it is imperative that a defendant have an attorney to minimize the damage the matter will have on the client, as criminal charges in Iowa carry with them a broad range of penalties.
 What a judge does to a “guilty” defendant can range from long jail or prison sentences to avoiding of a conviction altogether with an expungement.
 How the judge will decide to punish a defendant will focus on numerous issues and making sure the judge is aware of all the positive factors in your favor and sees that all the negative factors are explained or clarified, is critical.

 Why Do You Need A Criminal Law Attorney?

 These questions, if not handled properly, could result in an unnecessary conviction.